 - Alimony is always given to a woman after the divorce.
 Again, this is an outdated model for divorce courts.
 These days, the court will consider the financial standing of each individual and their standard of living; they will then consider what would be fair to both parties.
 Often, women will end up paying spousal support to their husbands.

 - Divorces are ugly and bitter affairs.
 This is often true, but not always.
 Some couples stay intimate friends after they separate from one another.
 When you hire a San Diego family lawyer with experience working in mediation sessions, you are doing your part to reduce the stress and anger associated with traditional courtroom divorce proceedings.

-If you have any questions or would like to schedule an appointment with a skilled San Diego family attorney, please contact Garwood Attorneys.
+If you have any questions or would like to schedule an appointment with a skilled San Diego divorce attorney, please contact Garwood Reeves.
 Whatever your needs, we will be happy to help.